nicktaras/arduino-uv-sensor/README.md

 This application currently writes the calculated UV level to serial.
 To enhance the usability of this project, this data must be stored and shared.

 - This project will seek to provide the most efficient API for people to access this data online
-- As an extra part we will create a web page and arduino project examples of how to utlise this information
+- As an extra part we will create a web page example of how to utlise this information

+Parts complete:

+- Arduino (Done)
+- Api (Done)
+- Example webpage (incomplete)

 ### Setup: